panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Terminology

 Node:
-: A device that implements a protocol on a specific layer.
+: An entity which implements a function that processes packets, e.g., sends, receives, forwards, or modifies them.

 Host:
-: A node that handles packets that are explicitly addressed to itself.
+: A node that processes packets that are explicitly addressed to itself.

 Router:
-: A node that forwards packets that are not explicitly addressed to itself.
+: A node that processes packets that are not explicitly addressed to itself.

 Link:
-: A medium or communication facility that connects two or more nodes with each other and enables them to exchange packets on a specific layer.
-A link can be physical, e.g., a WiFi network which connects an Access Point to one or multiple stations, or virtual, e.g., a virtual switch which connects two virtual machines hosted on the same physical machine.
+: A medium or communication facility that connects two or more nodes with each other and enables them to exchange packets.
+A link can be physical, e.g., a WiFi network which connects an Access Point to stations, or virtual, e.g., a virtual switch which connects two virtual machines hosted on the same physical machine.

 Path element:
 : Either a node or a link.
-For example, a router implementing IPv6 may be a path element on a path when considering the network layer.
-If this router does not implement transport layer functionality, it is hidden when a higher layer is considered, e.g., the transport layer.

 Path:
 : A sequence of directly adjacent path elements, alternating between nodes and links, starting and ending with a host.
-A path is defined on a specific layer.
-For example, a path on the network layer is a sequence of adjacent path elements implementing network layer functionality between two hosts.
+A path can be viewed as an abstraction on a specific layer, omitting lower layer path elements.
+For example, a router implementing IPv6 may be a path element on a path when considering the network layer.
+If this router does not implement transport layer functionality, it is hidden when a higher layer, such as the transport or application layer, is considered.
 Paths can be traversed by packets.
 With multicast or broadcast, a single packet may be sent over multiple paths at once -- one path for each combination of sending and receiving host.

 Subpath:
 : Given a path, a subpath is a sequence of directly adjacent path elements of this path, starting and ending with a node.